serrodcal-data-scientist/DEAP_Python_PoC/README.md

 It is important to specify what the genes and the chromosome will be.

-Please, use any CI technology with coverage and code quality, and complete the some section in `README.md` like solution section and how to execute the solution.
+Please, use any CI technology with coverage and code quality, and complete more section in `README.md` like solution section and how to execute the solution.

 # The solution